 We estimate our income taxes based on the various jurisdictions where we conduct business.
 Significant judgment is required in determining our worldwide income tax provision.
 The calculation of our tax liabilities involves dealing with uncertainties in the application of complex tax rules and the potential for future adjustment of our uncertain tax positions by the United States Internal Revenue Service or other taxing jurisdictions.
-We estimate our current tax liabilities, which we show on our balance sheet.
+We estimate our current tax liability and assess temporary differences that result from differing treatments of certain items for tax and accounting purposes.
+These differences result in deferred tax assets and liabilities, which we show on our balance sheet.
 We must then assess the likelihood that our deferred tax assets will be realized.
 To the extent we believe that realization is not likely, we establish a valuation allowance.
 When we establish a valuation allowance or increase this allowance in an accounting period, we record a corresponding tax expense in our statement of operations.

-At July 31, 2010, we had net deferred tax assets of \$158 million which included a valuation allowance of \$8 million for certain state and foreign net operating loss carryforwards.
+At July 31, 2011, we had net deferred tax assets of \$149 million which included a valuation allowance of \$8 million for certain state and foreign net operating loss carryforwards.
 We recorded the valuation allowance to reflect uncertainties about whether we will be able to utilize some of our deferred tax assets before they expire.
 The valuation allowance is based on our estimates of taxable income for the jurisdictions in which we operate and the period over which our deferred tax assets will be realizable.
 While we have considered future taxable income in assessing the need for a valuation allowance, we could in the future be required to increase the valuation allowance to take into account additional deferred tax assets that we may be unable to realize.
 An increase in the valuation allowance would have an adverse impact, which could be material, on our income tax provision and net income in the period in which we record the increase.